Information for further education and sixth-form colleges when directly enrolling 14 to 16 year olds for academic year 2020 to 2021.

-Colleges who have expressed their interest, and are directly recruiting 14- to 16-year-olds, will be provided with access to the school to school service (S2S) via Secure Access (SA).
+Colleges who have expressed their interest, and are directly recruiting 14 to 16 year olds, will be provided with access to the school to school service (S2S) via DfE Sign-In (DSI).
 S2S can be used by schools and colleges to transfer student information in a secure electronic environment.
 The School to School guidance is published on GOV.UK.

-Colleges directly recruiting 14- to 16-year-olds can request a SA account using the SA service request form.
-Further information, advice, and guidance can be accessed via the secure access help page, using either the main S2S page link (which includes latest news) or the detailed guidance.
+Colleges directly recruiting 14 to 16 year olds can request a Secure Access account using the Secure Access service request form.
+Further information, advice, and guidance can be accessed via the DfE Sign-In help page, using the main DSI page link.

 - Ofsted inadequate trigger